Hieromon/AutoConnect/mkdocs/faq.md

 2. Heap is insufficient memory.
 AutoConnect entrusts HTML generation to PageBuilder that makes heavy use the String::concatenate function and causes memory fragmentation.
 This is a structural problem with PageBuilder, but it is difficult to solve immediately.

 If this issue produces with your sketch, Reloading the page may recover.
-Also, you can check the memory running out status by rebuilding the sketch with [PageBuilder's debug log option](faq.md#fn:2) turned on.
+Also, you can check the memory running out status by rebuilding the Sketch with [PageBuilder's debug log option](faq.md#fn:2) turned on.

 If the heap memory is insufficient, the following message is displayed on the serial console.